Open Tuesday-Sunday, 9:00am-4:00pm – Ticket information

 It’s easy to romanticize or trivialize Dolley Payne Todd Madison.
 Like most women of the nineteenth century, her public facing life was focused on husband and home.
 But she was also a woman who played a major role in an extraordinary period of our nation’s history as a formidable partner to her husband, President James Madison.
 Half a century after she first moved to Washington D.C., a newspaper obituary referred to Dolley as the “first Lady in the land,” and so she has been called “America’s first First Lady.”

-For further reading on Dolley Madison, we suggest:
+For Further Reading on Dolley Madison, We Suggest:

 • Holly Cowan Shulman and David B. Mattern, eds., The Selected Letters of Dolley Madison (Charlottesville: University of Virginia Press, 2003).